Koniverse/SubWallet-ChainList/.github/ISSUE_TEMPLATE/request-from-partners.md

 - Is it available on other blockchains?
 - Metadata of the asset (symbol, decimals, smart contract address, on-chain metadata like assetId,...)
 - Logo of the token
+- Is your asset transferable?

+Note:
-*Note: if you want to add a smart contract asset, then you would need to provide proof that your project is active and there are users/holders*
+- If you want to add a smart contract asset, then you would need to provide proof that your project is active and there are users/holders
+- Make sure your logo follow this styling: https://www.figma.com/file/PxPvXw5woBernBu3BtwxkX/Polkadot-Project-Logo?node-id=13-2096&t=dwcwfywiIfHXXiBv-0

 **If you want to integrate a project, you would need to provide**
 - Name about the project